dtrypo/php/README.md

 Download locally. <br />
 Open a terminal on the same directory as the app.php file.<br />
-On terminal wrrite: php app.php<br />
+On terminal wrrite: php index.php<br />
 Hit Enter button.